lexibank/tlopo/out/vol3/chapter11.md

 Nut and fruit trees      3 21

-[Jebb](../references.md#source-Jebb1992) ([1992](../references.md#source-Jebb1992)) reports that wild specimens of B. procera have only been found in the Solo- mons.
+[Jebb](../references.md#source-Jebb1992) ([1992](../references.md#source-Jebb1992)) reports that wild specimens of B. procera have only been found in the Solomons.
 Cultivated varieties of B. procera abound in the Solomons and Vanuatu, suggesting that it has long been domesticated there ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 118).
 Indeed, local informants told [Yen](../references.md#source-Yen1996) ([1996](../references.md#source-Yen1996)) that B. procera originated on Santa Cruz Island in the extreme east of the Solomons, and he appears to entertain this possibility.
 Thus it seems to have been transported from the Solomons and Bougainville to New Ireland and thence to the Gazelle Peninsula of New Britain and the Admiralties ([Bourke 1996](../references.md#source-Bourke1996)), perhaps in the last thousand years.
-The fact that it had not spread to the rest of New Britain or to New Guinea by 1870 suggests that its spread occurred later rather than earlier.9 J. Kennedy's (pers. comm.) informants in the Admiralties regard B. procera as old there, and [Bourke](../references.md#source-Bourkeforthcoming) ([forthcoming](../references.md#source-Bourkeforthcoming)) regards it as a pre- contact introduction.
+The fact that it had not spread to the rest of New Britain or to New Guinea by 1870 suggests that its spread occurred later rather than earlier.[^9] J. Kennedy's (pers. comm.) informants in the Admiralties regard B. procera as old there, and [Bourke](../references.md#source-Bourkeforthcoming) ([forthcoming](../references.md#source-Bourkeforthcoming)) regards it as a pre-contact introduction.
 If this reconstruction of events is correct, then it may be that B. procera displaced earlier B. novae-hiberniae cultivation in the Bismarcks.[^10]

 Peekel apparently did not find B. edulis in New Ireland during his work, which predated the second World War.
 On the other hand, in Fiji it is the only edible Barringtonia species and grows wild in both open and dense forest (it is rarely cultivated there; [Jebb 1992](../references.md#source-Jebb1992)).
 It also grows in the wild and occurs in many varieties in the Solomons and Vanuatu, indicating a long cultivation history ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 112-113).
 These facts suggest that B. edulis may have been brought to the Bismarcks very recently.

 These considerations influence the interpretation and glossing of the reconstructions be- low.
 Only one POc term, &ast;pala(ŋ), can be convincingly reconstructed for edible Barringtonia, and it is a reasonable inference that it denot1;:d B. novae-hiberniae.
-Peekel reports two vari- eties in New Ireland: the more desirable variety has fruit 'blackish-purple to wine-red ', the other pale green.
-In Patpatar, the red variety is called paua kubar, the green paua pala.
-11 It is thus possible that POc &ast;pala(ŋ) denoted the green variety.
+Peekel reports two varieties in New Ireland: the more desirable variety has fruit 'blackish-purple to wine-red ', the other pale green.
+In Patpatar, the red variety is called paua kubar, the green paua pala.[^11] It is thus possible that POc &ast;pala(ŋ) denoted the green variety.

 The final &ast;-(ŋ) is added on the basis of Kara falaŋ.
 However, the absence of a reflex in other Meso-Melanesian languages, where a final-consonant reflex is expected, makes its reconstruction doubtful.